SalesConnection/Caction-Support/docs/View_Business_Travelling.md

 Version 1.0<br>
 Created: 24 May 2024<br>
 Updated: 24 May 2024<br>
-## Where can I view my team’s travelling for the month?
+## Where Can I View My Team’s Travel Records for the Month?

 1. For example, you want to view your team's traveling for the month.
 Go to desktop site Main Navigation > Business Map > Business Travel (Table) <br>
    **Open the page here**: [https://system.caction.com/business-travel/table](https://system.caction.com/business-travel/table)<br>